seanwhs/Tutorials/NextJS/Build-a-Blogsite-with-nextJS16-and-Sanity/Part3-2-params-and-searchParams.md

 ---

-# The Router Is a Data Transformation Engine
+# The Router Is A Data Transformation Engine

 Beginners often think: